vispo/DragElement/README.md

 	DragElement(aElement, aCage)

-        * Constructs an object that makes aElement draggable.
+        * Constructs an object that makes aElement draggable (mouse or touch).
         * aElement is the element (or its id) that becomes draggable.
         * aCage is is an optional element (or its id) that aElement stays within.
         * aCage does not have to be the parent of aElement.
         * The CSS position property of aElement cannot be static (the default value).
 	    * See the included HTML file for usage.
+        * Tested on iOS, Android, Windows, and Mac browsers.